 Since two or more jurisdictions may convict a defendant for a single criminal act, sentencing conflicts sometimes arise.
 For example, the defendant in Heath was executed in Alabama in 1992, although he was first sentenced to life in prison by a Georgia court.
 Even though Georgia took physical custody of the defendant first, granting it primary jurisdiction and sentencing priority, it likely ceded its primary jurisdiction to Alabama.
 Sentences from different jurisdictions for the same crime may run either concurrently or consecutively in accordance with federal law (18 U.S.C.
 Section 3584), at the discretion of the courts.

-Legal issues that cross borders can be very difficult to defend.
+Legal issues that cross state lines can be very difficult to defend.
 If you find yourself fighting a war on two fronts, it may be time to get some feedback from a legal professional.
-Get started today and contact an experienced, local criminal defense attorney who can review the facts and suggest the best strategies for your defense.
+Get started today and contact an experienced and local criminal defense attorney who can review the facts and suggest the best strategies for your defense.